X-ProTechnologiesLimited/behave_flask_api/README.md

 4. To start the application within container and run functional and performance test `build.sh --run-test`
 5. To start the application within container without running the tests, but loading sample data `build.sh --load` Use optional `--d` flag to start application container in background.
+6. To start from the docker hub image, use the script `deploy.sh`.
+Use the optional flag `--no-pull` to run the preloaded image.

 ## Building in Jenkins Pipeline
 1. The project is designed to work on both local Jenkins as well as Dockerised Jenkins.